janetjoywilson/janetjoywilson.github.io/_posts/2018-9-29-ripple-effect.md

 Miriam Toews has written a book this year that e v e r y o n e is talking about!

-The cover copy describes it as "Ascerbic, funny, tender, sorrowful and wise, {Women Talking}(https://www.penguinrandomhouse.ca/books/562880/women-talking-by-miriam-toews/9780735273962) is composed of equal parts humane love and deep anger."
+The cover copy describes it as "Ascerbic, funny, tender, sorrowful and wise, [Women Talking](https://www.penguinrandomhouse.ca/books/562880/women-talking-by-miriam-toews/9780735273962) is composed of equal parts humane love and deep anger."
 I think this is my third or fourth Toews' book I've read and every time she has me glued to the page wondering where the hell I'm going.

 ![womentalking]({{ site.url }}/images/blog/womentalking.jpg)

 It's a fictionalized story of a real-life rape in a religious colony that is brave, thoughtful and chilling!
-Tying into my theme of ripple of dominos, {The Guardian}(https://www.theguardian.com/books/2018/sep/10/women-talking-miriam-toews-review) says "But Toews’s focus isn’t trauma so much as survival.
+Tying into my theme of ripple of dominos, [The Guardian](https://www.theguardian.com/books/2018/sep/10/women-talking-miriam-toews-review) says "But Toews’s focus isn’t trauma so much as survival.
 The book unfolds as a series of dialogues transcribed by August, a schoolteacher recently readmitted to the colony following his parents’ excommunication for circulating contraband literature.
 As he records how the women unpick the ethical conundrums attached to their three possible courses of action, the novel crackles with debate over thorny questions such as whether mothers will have to abandon sons should the women decide to leave the men.
 (If the women are gone, someone asks, who will do the milking and make them supper?)"

 ## Ghosted

-I started Ghosted the other night when I thought I was being ghosted yet again.
+I started [Ghosted](https://www.penguinrandomhouse.com/books/563390/ghosted-by-rosie-walsh/9780525522775/) the other night when I thought I was being ghosted yet again.
 Since I left my husband (grey divorce) I have tried the online dating scene sounds cool but is so soul depleting.
 I am honest.
 I am looking to find out if there are commonalities that would provide an opportunity for a shared positive experience aka fun!
 But goddammit there are many who keep swiping left without an investment of a minute.

 This novel by Rosie Walsh has been on my side table for a few weeks and then the timing was right.